uconnwebdev/styleguide/Levente-rules/sass a starting point.md

 .box { @include border-radius(10px); }
 ```

-And this sass will compile out to the following css:
+And this sass will compile out to the following CSS:
 ```css
 .box {
   -webkit-border-radius: 10px;